FAQ Health Professions

 11/2021Entry into Germany e. g.
 Cologne -

-now language courses and integration in Stuttgart
+now language courses and integration

 The CV must always be signed and dated with the current date.

-What German language skills do I need?
+What level of German do I need?

 General language B2

-What German language skills do I need?
+What level of German do I need?

 General language B2

-What is an adaptation course?
+What is an adaptation period?

 What is a final interview?